canyongbs/advisingapp/docs/how-tos/integrations/single-sign-on.md

 ## Microsoft

 Setup of Microsoft SSO requires the configuration of a Microsoft Azure AD application.
 Details on how to do so can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
-Please keep in mind that at any time the link above may be out of date.
+Please keep in mind that at any time the link above may be out-of-date.
 Setup of the Microsoft Azure AD application is not fully covered in this document.

 Once the Microsoft Azure AD application is set up, the following steps are required to set up Microsoft SSO: